Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: Unlicensed spectrum overview

+The device operating modes in this spectrum can be divided into three categories: \begin{itemize} \item Low Power Indoor devices with built-in antennas: For indoor use only.
+EIRP is limited to 24~dBm for an 80~MHz channel.
+Example: creating a LAN (e.g., Wi-Fi). \item Standard Power devices: For both indoor and outdoor use.
+They must use geolocation and work with AFC.
+Example: internet access and general connectivity. \item Very Low Power devices: For mobile indoor and outdoor use.
+EIRP is limited to 14~dBm.
+Example: devices in vehicles or personal gadgets. \end{itemize}

-The 5G Release 17 technical specification identifies the band n46 (5150 – 5925 MHz) for shared spectrum access, essentially classifying it as unlicensed \cite{REL17TECHSPEC}.
-Release 18 identifies n46, n96, n102 bands as unlicensed ones \cite{REL18TECHSPEC}.
-Detailed global regulations for the 5150 – 5925 MHz band, including spectral masks, power requirements, and specific mobile network usage restrictions, are comprehensively outlined in the 3GPP Specification TS38.889 \cite{3GPP38889}.
+The 5G Release~17 specification identifies band n46 (from 5150 to 5925~MHz) for shared spectrum access, treating it as unlicensed \cite{REL17TECHSPEC}.
+Release~18 adds bands n46, n96, and n102 to the list of unlicensed bands \cite{REL18TECHSPEC}.
+Detailed global rules for the 5150--5925~MHz band, including spectral masks, power limits, and mobile network restrictions, are given in \cite{3GPP38889}.

-In case of Japan, the 5150 – 5350 MHz and 5470 – 5830 MHz ranges are designated for unlicensed low-power devices, with power levels restricted by the occupied bandwidth \cite{JAPANFREQALLOC, JAPANANNEX}.
-Europe permits the use of similar bands for establishing local networks \cite{ETSIBRAN301893, EUROPEFREQALLOC}, while Canada's regulations closely align with those of the US \cite{CANADAFREQREG}.
-It is important to note that ETSI regulations \cite{ETSIBRAN301893} mandate that the occupied channel bandwidth must be at least 80 percent of the nominal channel bandwidth.
-This needs to be addressed in the case of systems with variable signal bandwidth, for example, those that use OFDMA for the UL.
+In Japan, the 5150--5350~MHz and 5470--5830~MHz ranges are available for unlicensed low-power devices, with power limits depending on the occupied bandwidth \cite{JAPANFREQALLOC, JAPANANNEX}.
+In Europe, similar bands can be used for local networks \cite{ETSIBRAN301893, EUROPEFREQALLOC}, while Canadian rules are mostly the same as those in the US \cite{CANADAFREQREG}.
+A key ETSI rule \cite{ETSIBRAN301893} requires the occupied channel bandwidth to be at least 80\% of the nominal channel bandwidth.
+This is especially relevant for systems with variable bandwidth, such as OFDMA in the uplink.

-The 5925 – 7125 MHz band, relevant for Wi-Fi 6E, exhibits varying levels of adoption across countries, with a detailed list available on the official website \cite{COUNTRIESENABLEDWIFI6}.
-Additionally, the 5G Release 18 technical specification designates the frequency band n96 (5925 – 7125 MHz) and n102 (5925 – 6425) for unlicensed access in 5G.
-However, its usage is dependent on specific national regulations \cite{REL18TECHSPEC}.
+The 5925--7125~MHz band, important for Wi-Fi~6E, has different levels of adoption across countries, with a detailed list available on the official website \cite{COUNTRIESENABLEDWIFI6}.
+In 5G Release~18, bands n96 (5925--7125~MHz) and n102 (5925--6425~MHz) are also defined for unlicensed access, but their use depends on national rules \cite{REL18TECHSPEC}.